 In the government-wide financial statements and proprietary fund in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities or proprietary fund financial statements.
-Bond premiums and discounts, as well as issuance costs and gain (loss) on refundings, are deferred and amortized over the life of the bonds.
+Bond premiums and discounts, as well the gain (loss) on refundings, are deferred and amortized over the life of the bonds.
 Bonds payable are reported net of the applicable bond premium or discount.
-Bond issuance costs and the gain (loss) on refunding are reported as unamortized bond costs and unamortized loss (gain) on refunding and amortized over the term of the related debt.
+The gain (loss) on refunding is reported as a deferred outflow and is amortized over the term of the related debt.